Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: JWST ETC StrategiesJWST ETC Imaging Aperture Photometry Strategy

 The Strategy tab specifies the aperture information used to measure the source photometry and compute the S/N. The Aperture radius should be large enough to encompass the source, yet not too small as to yield an overly optimistic S/N estimate.
-For point sources, we recommend apertures with radii of 2.5 pixels, where the pixel sizes are 0.031" (NIRCam SW), 0.063" (NIRCam LW), and 0.11" (MIRI).
-For the extended source at z = 8 considered here, we require a larger aperture size for the NIRCam short wavelength imaging (r = 0.13" instead of 0.08").
-For the z = 1.5 source, still larger apertures should be used.
+For the source at z = 8, use an aperture size of r=0.13" for the NIRCam short wavelength imaging, r=0.16" for the NIRCam long wavelength imaging, and r=0.3" for MIRI imaging.
+For the z = 1.5 source, larger apertures should be used given its larger angular size.

 Extended sources require larger photometric apertures than point sources.
 The ETC default apertures will significantly underestimate signal to noise if the source size is larger than the aperture size.
 For faint Gaussian sources of width σ, optimal signal to noise is obtained with an aperture of radius ~1.6σ.